 The NI 43-101 Technical Report was authored by Independent Qualified Person Dr. Lars Weiershäuser, P.Geo., of Roscoe Postle Associates Inc. (based in Toronto, Ontario, Canada), who is a Qualified Person as defined by NI 43-101.
 The Mineral Resource estimate has been classified in accordance with CIM Definition Standards – For Mineral Resources and Mineral Reserves (May 14, 2014), and the NI 43-101 Technical Report was prepared pursuant to CIM Definition Standards – Standards of Disclosure for Mineral Projects (May 9, 2016).

-There are several discrete high priority exploration targets near the El Domo deposit, including an un-drilled 15 metre channel sample of 39 g/t Au and 741 g/t Ag (see Salazar's April 25, 2007 press release).
+There are several discrete high priority exploration targets near the El Domo deposit, including a 15 metre channel sample of 39 g/t Au and 741 g/t Ag (see Salazar's April 25, 2007 press release).

 Exploration Alliance Agreement

-Adventus and Salazar also have a country-wide exploration alliance in Ecuador.
-The venture is owned 80% / 20% by Adventus and Salazar respectively, with Salazar operating the alliance in Ecuador, while Adventus shall fund commercial activities of new and approved exploration projects up to a construction decision.
-The board of directors consists of two representatives from Adventus and one representative from Salazar.
+In addition the Curipamba Project, Adventus and Salazar have furthered their partnership by forming a country-wide exploration alliance in Ecuador.
+The Adventus (80%) and Salazar (20%) joint venture aims to apply the Salazar team's history of exploration success and local know-how in Ecuador, while Adventus shall fund activities of new and approved exploration projects up to future construction decisions.
+The joint venture is managed by a steering committee board, which consists of two representatives from Adventus and one representative from Salazar.

-To date, Adventus and Salazar have incorporated two exploration projects: Pijili and Santiago, into the exploration alliance.
-Reconnaissance work at the projects commenced in 2018, with a view to drill initial targets in 2019.
+To date, Adventus and Salazar have incorporated two greenfield exploration projects into the exploration alliance: Pijili and Santiago.
+Reconnaissance work at the projects has commenced in 2018, with plans to drill initial targets in 2019.